-As a consequence of the oil price shocks which put pressure on the nominal exchange rate of the Belarussian ruble, the broad money supply enlarged.
+As a consequence of the price shocks in oil market which put pressure on the nominal exchange rate of the Belarussian ruble, the broad money supply enlarged.
 That widened the gap between the growth of broad money supply and its target level.
-Nevertheless, due to the tight monetary and credit policy maintained inflation continues to decline, which also can be explained by low prices in the world commodity markets.
+Nevertheless, due to the tight monetary and credit policy maintained inflation continues to decline, which also can be explained by weak domestic demand and low prices in the world commodity markets.